MohileshM/Attendance-Portal-Server/README.md

 and additionally added task submission and validation

 Used Express.js framework,jsonwebtoken for Authentication and MongoDB for storing the data.
 Used bcryptjs for password hashing.

+NOTE : This project deployed for both student and mentor side to make it easily understandable